Bezdarnost/Contrast/insides/README.md

 </details>

-I've made the comparison in training speed with batch size 8 on my RTX 3060:
+I've made the comparison in training with batch size 8 and patch size 64 of low-resolution image for X4 task on my RTX 3060:

 <details>
 <summary>HAT-light hyperparameters details:</summary>